diana-shyrokikh/pet-shelter-site/README.md

 <hr>

 Remember to replace `localhost` with the relevant IP address if you're not accessing these from the same machine where the services are running.

-Please make sure to replace placeholders with your actual values in the `.env` file.
-Also, these instructions are subject to changes in the project, so always refer to the project's README or other documentation for the most accurate information.